lambdabaa/dav/README.md

   (String) accountType - one of 'caldav' or 'carddav'.
 Defaults to 'caldav'.
   (Array.<Object>) filters - list of caldav filters to send with request.
-  (Object) sandbox - optional request sandbox.
+  (dav.Sandbox) sandbox - optional request sandbox.
   (String) server - some url for server (needn't be base url).
   (String) timezone - VTIMEZONE calendar object.
   (dav.Transport) xhr - request sender.